TomerGamerTV/UAT-Global-Server/README.md

 * Bot seems to get stuck sometimes
   * There are failsafes in place.
 It should break out of it within 5 minutes.
 If not then yeah I'll fix it.
 * Detection of supports sometimes fails (you will know this if it keeps clicking wit training/a bad training and in the logs the score is either stuck/only detecting unknown cards)
-  * Just restart both bluestacks and the bot.
+  * Just restart both the emulator and the bot.
   * If it works from the start then it should not break halfway (it either breaks 100% of the time since launch or it’s fine and will never break) so it’s not really an issue.
 I also have no idea what’s causing this.
 * Sometimes it fails to detect the hint (!)
   * It’s animated, so either I kill performance and template match like 20 screenshots or we just take the L when it fails to detect like 5% of the time